PlaceOS/placeos-docs/reference/drivers/placeos/bookings.md

 ### `device_locations`
-Searches for devices in a specific zone by zone ID or location name
+Searches for all devices in a specific zone by zone ID or location name.
+Used by location services and area management drivers, not useful on its own.

 #### Parameters
 | Name | Required? | Type | Default | Description |